Check your school designation

 To be eligible for student aid, you must attend a designated institution and be enrolled in an eligible program.

-You can also check the student loan repayment and rates of the institution you wish to attend.
+You can also check the student loan repayment rates of the institution you wish to attend.

 Is your institution designated?